itk-dev/Urban-media-space/sites/all/modules/contrib/apachesolr/README.txt

 it like protwords.bak.
 Then move the protwords.txt that comes with the ApacheSolr Drupal module to take its place.

+Make sure that the conf directory includes the following files - the Solr core may not load if you don't have at least an empty file present: solrconfig.xml schema.xml elevate.xml mapping-ISOLatin1Accent.txt protwords.txt stopwords.txt synonyms.txt

 Now start the solr application by opening a shell, changing directory to apache-solr-1.4.1/example, and executing the command java -jar start.jar